ajmcf52/website/docs/diary.md

 Before taking off yesterday, I somehow managed to completely break the SSH key configuration that I had established with the repository several weeks ago.
 So today, all my time was painstakingly spent figuring this out.
 It was pretty darn annoying, especially considering I had already set up a new key and had it working perfectly already.
 I could go into the details of what was wrong and how I eventually fixed it, but I'd rather not.
 My brain has had enough of this for today.
 I am off to the gym.

 At the very least, we made progress today.
 Pushes can now be made without issue to the remote repository, and things are up-to-date.
 We are in a good place for tomorrow.
 GAH

+---
+## Progress.
+### Thursday, October 13th 5:27PM PST 2022
+---

+Decent steps were taken today.
+The site is starting to take shape.
+The header styling is nearly done.
+It's actually already starting to look a little bit like a website.
+Looking forward to making more progress tomorrow.